-Fortnite is one of the most popular games ever made, reaching over 350 million players as of 2021.
+Fortnite is one of the most popular games ever made, reaching hundreds of millions of players since its debut.
 Still, many players have yet to see that oh-so-satisfying Victory Royale, despite dumping numerous hours into the shooter.
 But we’re here to help with advanced techniques that will help you get set up for the endgame portions of a match.

 This guide isn’t for beginners.
-These advanced tips are for those who know how to build a simple fort to defend themselves, how to quickly find chests, what weapons do what, and so on.
+These advanced tips are for those who know how to build a simple fort to defend themselves, how to quickly find chests, how to discern between the game’s weapons, and so on.
 New players should first read our Fortnite beginner’s guide.
 Once you’re familiar with how each match plays out, check out our advanced tips below.

 Recommended readingRecommended reading: